 The Academic Accommodation Grievance Guideline and Procedure exists to provide fair and equitable means in order for students to resolve disagreements regarding the provision of accommodations and services.
-The Academic Accommodation Grievance Guideline and Procedure is intended for students who have registered with AAS, or for students who have requested to be registered and were denied.
 Please note that the Academic Accommodation Grievance Guideline and Procedure does not replace and is not a substitute for other established university procedures such as judicial, grade appeal, housing, public safety, or other such policies and procedures.
-Students with disabilities are held to the same standards and must follow established policies and procedures as other students at Western Connecticut State University.
+Students with disabilities are held to the same standards and must follow established policies and procedures as other students at WCSU.
 Disability related documentation submitted to AccessAbility Services for the purpose of verifying a disability is considered an academic record.
 Based on this, the documentation is subject to the requirements of the Family Educational Rights and Privacy Act (FERPA).
 This Act requires records to be maintained as private and specific disability related information to be shared only when there is a legitimate educational need to know.